 Broad-breasted White is the most commonly domesticated breed of turkey.
 This breed is raised to produce more breast meat and meatier thighs and is recognizable by their white feathers.
 Other variations, such as heritage turkeys, are also bred in niche markets.

 Turkey eggs are tan with brown specks and are larger than chicken eggs.
 The incubation period to hatch a turkey egg is 28 days.
 Once hatched, a baby turkey is called a poult and is tan and brown.
 Male turkeys are called toms, while female turkeys are called hens.

 Do you know the anatomy of an adult turkey?

 Fun fact: Broad-breasted turkeys are bred with white feathers, so they leave no unsightly pigment spots under the skin when plucked.

-Turkey flocks are raised in scientifically designed, environmentally controlled barns that provide maximum protection from predators, disease and weather extremes.
+American farmers are raising turkeys in scientifically designed, environmentally controlled barns that provide maximum protection from predators, disease and weather extremes.
 They are fed a balanced diet of corn and soybean meal mixed with a supplement of vitamins and minerals.
 On average, it takes 75-80 pounds of feed to raise a 38-pound tom turkey.
 Feed ingredients account for roughly two-thirds of the cost of raising a turkey.

 To maintain production continuity, laying hens are artificially inseminated in a controlled environment.
 During a 25-week laying cycle, a hen normally lays 80-100 eggs.
 At the end of this cycle, the hen is “spent” and usually processed.
 Some breeders choose to molt the hen (allow a resting period) before another production cycle.
 This process takes 90 days; however, the second laying cycle will produce slightly fewer eggs (75-80).